dislovemartin/llm-router/src/router-controller/readme.md

 The `router-controller` communicates with the `router-server`, which is a Triton Inference Server running the router models for classification.

-The router-controller configuration is defined in a YAML file and includes policies, LLMs, and routing strategies.
+The router-controller configuration is defined in the `config.yml` file and includes policies, LLMs, routing strategies, service settings, security parameters, caching, retry logic, and observability options.

-We can specify multiple policies in the same `config.yaml`
+Multiple policies can be specified in the `config.yml` file.

 ### Routing Strategies
 Router Controller Support two different routing strategies